 The Best Wood For Garage Doors

-You have so many options when it comes to the material of your new garage door.
+You have so many options when it comes to garage door materials.
 Steel is a staple, and ABS is becoming popular as a lightweight option.
-Many homeowners choose to go for wood, as it looks amazing and can be updated with paints and stains, giving you countless options.
+Many homeowners opt to select wood garage doors, as wood looks amazing and can be updated with paints and stains, giving you countless options.

 So, what is the best wood for garage doors?
 Let’s take a look.